ubccr/akrr/docs/AKRR_Install_notes.md

 	- Eventual fix: just change all the setup things to python36 instead of python34 and no error
 	- Also changed the Install file to have python36 in it

+- For whatever reason, there was trouble with finding the modules when running 'akrr setup'
+	- When typing akrr in terminal, it went to /usr/bin/akrr
+	- Had to end up appending the entire akrr repository to the sys path with sys.append
+	- That seems to have fixed the problem